silshack/inls161fall2016/_posts/2016-11-28-reveal-basics.md

 # Next time

-For tomorrow, I want you to have a look at some documentation for Audacity and begin creating audio for your presentation.{% sidenote 'audacity' '“Basic Recording and Editing with Audacity - All.”
+For next time, I want you to have a look at some documentation for Audacity and begin creating audio for your presentation.{% sidenote 'audacity' '“Basic Recording and Editing with Audacity - All.”
 Instructables.com. http://www.instructables.com/id/Basic-recording-and-editing-with-Audacity/.' %}
 You do not need sophisticated equipment to record audio.
 You can record on any smartphone or laptop now.